Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - A Bachelor’s Degree in Management XYZ University, Graduated May 2021.

-- Coursework that is relevant: Market Research, Data Analysis, Consumer Behavior
+- Relevant course: Market Research, Data Analysis and Consumer Behavior

 Experience: